Niko-Dex/nikodex2-frontend/README.md

 ## Setup for develoption/production

-This project connects to the back-end API on <https://github.com/Niko-Dex/nikodex2-backend/> along with the Discord's bot for handling submit data at <https://github.com/Niko-Dex/nikodex2-bot/>, so you want to also clone both the repos and configure the API server.
+This project connects to the back-end API on <https://github.com/Niko-Dex/nikodex2-backend/> along with the Discord's bot for handling submit data at <https://github.com/Niko-Dex/nikodex2-bot/>, so you would want to also clone both the repos and configure both the API server and the bot.

-After that, create a .env file at the root of the project with the following data:
+After that, you will need to setup hCaptcha and .env file.

-## Setting up hCaptcha
+### Setting up hCaptcha

 Firstly, create a new account with hCaptcha.
 Use any provider that you currently have.
 Or, if you already have an hCaptcha account, use that one. *This is for people that haven't setup an hCaptcha yet.*